Scaling intra-urban climate fluctuations: Author Contributions

 \section{Author Contributions}

-G.M. acquired the funding, conceived, and supervised the project.
+G.M. conceived and supervised the project.
 M.D.S. devised and performed the analyses and drafted the manuscript with inputs from M.H. and G.M.
 All authors interpreted the results, provided feedback that helped shape the analysis, and contributed to writing the manuscript.